Serving as a Business Co-Pilot to Improve Results

 Recent Project: Synervoz Communications

-Synervoz has one of the strongest digital audio engineering teams in the world, and the Chief Executive Officer is an expert in creating consumer experiences with technically complex audio requirements, such as interactive voice and video chat, remote collaboration, making music, social audio and video, gaming and the metaverse.
+Synervoz boasts one of the strongest digital audio engineering teams in the world, and its Chief Executive Officer is an expert in creating consumer experiences with technically complex audio requirements, including voice AI, interactive voice and video chat, remote collaboration, music creation, social audio and video, and gaming.

-The company began by creating a BtoC mobile app, Switchboard, and it pioneered many user behaviors that have become commonplace today in products such as Slack Huddles, Twitter / X Spaces and Voxer.
-A few years ahead of its time, Synervoz pivoted to providing BtoB custom engineering services and transformed its consumer app into an audio SDK designed to re-open the door to venture-sized growth and raising venture capital.
+The company began by creating a B2C mobile app, Switchboard, and it pioneered many user behaviors that have become commonplace today in products such as Slack Huddles, X Spaces and Voxer.
+A few years ahead of its time, Synervoz pivoted to providing B2B custom engineering services and transformed its consumer app into an audio SDK designed to reopen the door to venture-sized growth, raising venture capital, or creating an M&A opportunity.

-The CEO brought me on to scale his contributions to the company and gave him breathing room to dedicate time to the strategic projects only he could lead.
+The CEO brought me on to scale his contributions to the company, giving him breathing room to dedicate time to the strategic projects that only he could lead.
 That’s what I’ve done.

 We iteratively prioritized and executed the highest-leverage activities, ensuring the CEO spent his time smartly.
-I took on other responsibilities, including tasks where the CEO had less prior experience.
-We constantly identified and explored assumptions critical to the business’ growth and closed learning gaps to be sure we were on the right path.
-We stood up and refined scale-able structures that were “good enough” for today and anticipated our growth curve.
+I took on his other responsibilities, including tasks where the CEO had less prior experience.
+We continually identified and explored assumptions critical to the business’s growth, closing learning gaps to ensure we were on the right path.
+We stood up and refined scalable structures that were “good enough” for today and anticipated our growth curve.

-More specifically, I took on day-to-day go-to-market operations and business operations, including HR (people ops), finance (overseeing bookkeeping, reporting, and analysis) and legal management.
+More specifically, I took on day-to-day go-to-market operations and business operations, including HR (people operations), finance (oversight of bookkeeping, reporting, and analysis), and legal management.
 The CEO and I teamed up to build a brand new sales motion from scratch, and we split the related business development activities.
 I managed customer onboarding and collaborated with the Chief Technology Officer and VP of Engineering to manage customer projects.
-This included developing a new company-wide business- and technology security framework plus new practices to support our agile development process.
+This included developing a new company-wide business and technology security framework, plus new practices to support our agile development process.

 With the CEO and CTO focused on the most strategic aspects of the business—work that only they could do—in combination with my unique contributions:

-The company now has the breathing room and resources to pursue a compelling new growth strategy, building on its engineering prowess and leveraging its scalable SDK.
+With my help, the company has had the breathing room and resources to pursue a compelling new growth strategy, building on its engineering prowess, leveraging its scalable audio SDK.

 Case Study: The PTDC